tuanle618/neural-net-random-art/README.md

 # neural-net-random-art
-Create a grayscale or colour image with predefined size `image_height` and `image_width` using fully connected neural networks.
+Create a grayscale or colour image with predefined size `img_height` and `img_width` using fully connected neural networks.
 The generation of images only requires python `numpy`, `torch` and `matplotlib`.
 Medium article can be found [here](https://medium.com/@tuanle618/generate-abstract-random-art-with-a-neural-network-ecef26f3dd5f).
 # Usage